JosephSun/josephsun.github.io/_posts/2016-6-1-JuneGoals.md

 ## Personal

-1. *Land of Promise: An Economic History of the United States* by Michael Lind- Decided against reading it, way different then I thought
+1. *Land of Promise: An Economic History of the United States* by Michael Lind: Decided against reading it, way different than I thought
 2. ~~*Nudge: Improving decisions about Health, Wealth and Happiness* by Richard H. Thaler and Cass R. Sunstein~~
 2. ~~*The Woman Behind the New Deal* by Kristen Downey~~
 2. ~~*The New New Deal* by Michael Grunwald~~